Publicidad programática

 3. What are PMP and PG deals?

-In short, a private marketplace is a closed marketplace that allows publishers to offer their inventory exclusively to a select group of buyers, while programmatic guaranteed deals are a type of programmatic advertising deal where buyers and sellers negotiate terms and agree on a set number of impressions or a fixed budget for a specific period of time.
+In short, a private marketplace is a closed marketplace that allows publishers to offer their inventory exclusively to select buyers.
+At the same time, programmatic guaranteed deals are a type of programmatic advertising deal where buyers and sellers negotiate terms and agree on a set number of impressions or a fixed budget for a specific period.

 4. What is the difference between PPC and programmatic?